Holby City: Broadcast

 Holby City premiered on 12 January 1999 on BBC One.
-Twenty-one series of the show have since aired, and a twenty-second began airing on 7 January 2020.
+Twenty-three series of Holby City aired over twenty-three years, prior to the show's end in March 2022.
 The show's first series ran for nine episodes.
 In June 2000, then Director-General of the BBC Greg Dyke pledged extra funding for BBC One, some of which was used for extra episodes of Holby City.
 The second and third series ran for 16 and 30 episodes respectively, with new episodes then airing on a weekly basis from the fourth series onwards.
 Series four to nine and eleven all ran for 52 episodes, while series ten ran for 53 episodes, including the stand-alone finale episode "Mad World", set outside the hospital.
 All series from then on continued to consist of 52 episodes, with exception to the twelfth series, which consisted of 55 episodes in total.
 Young explained of the increase in series length: "Longer runs allow you to develop really strong storylines for the regular characters.
 As long as you do volume with passion, it'll work."
 The series reached its 500th episode on 13 April 2010, and its 1000th episode on 5 November 2019.

 Throughout Holby City's first series, episodes were 50 minutes long.
 From the second series onwards, episodes have been one hour in length.
 The show was originally broadcast on Tuesday nights at 8.10 pm, until a switch to Thursdays occurred for the second series, which began broadcasting in November 1999.
 Halfway through the third series in 2001, Holby reverted to its original Tuesday night slot, but now at 8.05 pm.
 Finally, the show moved into the 8pm timeslot, where it has since remained.
 The show is occasionally broadcast on a different day dependent on BBC scheduling.
 In 2007, the show temporarily moved to Thursday nights, allowing HolbyBlue to air in the 8pm Tuesday timeslot.
 BBC One in Scotland typically broadcasts episodes at the later time of 10.45 pm.

 In February 2019, it was announced that repeats of Holby City would begin airing on the channel Drama, starting from the first episode.

 The programme airs in Finland on the channel Yle TV2 under the name of Holby Cityn sairaala.